micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

     </MenuGroup>
 </Menu>
 ```
-_Note:_ Submenu is just a popout menu which gets it's is opened state from context if not provided directly.
+_Note:_ Submenu is just a popout menu which gets its opened state from context if not provided directly.

 ### Recommended Menu Render Function
 ```HTML